-Foster parents work not only with programme personnel for training, but may also collaborate with teachers, probation officers, and others in order to ensure an environment where prosocial learning and behaviour is encouraged.
+Foster parents not only receive training from programme personnel, but may also collaborate with teachers, probation officers, and others in order to ensure an environment where prosocial learning and behaviour is encouraged.

 Overall, the evidence suggests that therapeutic foster care has reduced crime.

 Review 1 also noted that for girls in particular, the foster care needs to address emotional and psychiatric conditions that reportedly often appear alongside delinquency (and which may contribute to it, or cause impediments to treatment).
-Girls were taught skills to avoid social-relational aggression as this was seen as a particular problem.
-(Social or relational aggression is a type of bullying which damages someone’s relationships or social standing e.g. through Exclusion from social activities, spreading rumors about the victim, or him/her in front of others).
+Girls were taught skills to avoid social-relational aggression as this was seen as a particular problem (social or relational aggression is a type of bullying which damages someone’s relationships or social standing e.g. through exclusion from social activities, spreading rumours about the victim in front of others).

-Review 2 also mentioned some barriers to implementing therapeutic foster care, including difficulty recruiting, training, and retaining suitable foster families.
-Recruitment and training must be conducted year-round in order to maintain a group of well-trained foster parents.
+Review 3 also mentioned some barriers to implementing therapeutic foster care, including difficulty recruiting, training, and retaining suitable foster families.
+It was reported that recruitment and training must be conducted year-round in order to maintain a group of well-trained foster parents.
 It was also noted that providing an additional monthly stipend to the normal reimbursement rate increased foster parent retention.

-While neither review conducted a cost benefit analysis, or attempted to synthesise evidence about programme costs, both reviews provided evidence of costs from individual studies where this was available.
+While none of the Reviews conducted a cost benefit analysis, or attempted to synthesise evidence about programme costs, Reviews 1 and 3 provided evidence of costs from individual studies where this was available.

 Review 1 reported the costs of therapeutic foster care in 1991 ($3,000 per month per participant) compared to the control group, who were in the state mental hospital ($6,000 per month per participant).
 This led to an average saving of $10,280 per participant in hospitalisation costs for those who were placed in therapeutic foster care.
 The review also noted that while therapeutic foster care was more expensive than regular foster care, it is less expensive than residential care.

 Overall, the evidence suggests that therapeutic foster care has reduced crime.
-Significant reductions in the number of criminal referrals and the days in locked settings were seen for participants compared to control groups.
-Therapeutic foster care is believed to work by removing youths from delinquent peers and providing supervision and discipline by foster carers who encourage prosocial behaviours.
+Significant reductions in the number of criminal referrals and the days in secure settings were seen for participants compared to control groups.
+Therapeutic foster care is believed to work by removing young people from delinquent peers and providing supervision and structure by foster carers who encourage prosocial behaviours.
+Placement of seriously at-risk young people in less restrictive environments such as therapeutic foster care (as opposed to secure facilities) is preferable.
 The core components of therapeutic foster care are well documented, but the number of studies remains low and more research is needed to investigate the effectiveness of this programme in the UK context.

 This narrative was prepared by UCL Jill Dando Institute and was co-funded by the College of Policing and the Economic and Social Research Council (ESRC).
 ESRC Grant title: 'University Consortium for Evidence-Based Crime Reduction'.
 Grant Ref: ES/L007223/1.